By: Grace Hancock

 Imagine a situation where you’re driving down one of Florida’s many roadways and you crash into a runaway cow from a nearby farm.
 As “straight out of a cartoon” as this situation might seem, on Florida’s roads, it’s not that far-fetched!

 As you may already know, agriculture plays a significant role in Florida’s economy.
-Farms, ranches, and groves, either raising livestock or growing vegetables, fruits, and of course, citrus, can be found throughout the state.
+Throughout the state, you can find farms, ranches, and groves, either raising livestock or growing vegetables, fruits, and citrus.

-If you find yourself in a situation where you have been injured in a car crash caused by loose cattle or other livestock, you have a right under Florida law to make a personal injury claim against the owner of the animal or animals that caused your injuries.
+If a car crash caused by loose cattle or other livestock leaves you injured, you have a right under Florida law to make a personal injury claim against the owner of the animal that caused your injuries.

 Liability of Owner

 Title XXXV, called Agriculture, Horticulture, and Animal Industry, under Florida’s 2020 statutes, includes a chapter, chapter 588, titled “legal fences and livestock at large.”
-The important section to focus on is section 588.15 of this chapter, called “liability of owner.”
+The important part to focus on is section 588.15 of the chapter, called “liability of owner.”

 Section 588.15 states that “every owner of livestock who intentionally, willfully, carelessly, or negligently suffers or permits such livestock to run at large upon or stray upon the public roads of this state shall be liable in damages for all injury and property damage sustained by any person by reason thereof.”